Neural network parametrized level sets for image segmentation: Introduction

 \section{Introduction}

-\emph{Image segmentation} and \emph{classification} aims to partition an image into regions of desired properties.
-Accurate segmentation and classification plays a crucial role in many areas of applications such as object recognition, medical diagnosis, autonomous driving, and scene understanding, to name but a few.
+\emph{Image segmentation} aims to partition an image into regions of desired properties.
+Accurate segmentation plays a crucial role in many areas of applications such as object recognition, medical diagnosis, autonomous driving, and scene understanding, to name but a few.